srxthi-bot/hiver-ai-support-agent/README.md

 # Hiver AI Support Agent — AmazonHelp

-An AI customer-support agent built for the Hiver SDE Intern Take-Home Assignment using real customer-support conversations from Twitter.
+An evaluation-first AI customer-support agent built for the **Hiver SDE Intern Take-Home Assignment** using real customer-support conversations from Twitter/X.

-The system performs three core tasks:
+The system is designed to demonstrate three core capabilities:

-1. **Intent Classification** — classifies incoming customer messages into support intents.
+1. **Intent Classification** — classifies incoming customer messages into a compact support-intent taxonomy.
-2. **Historical Resolution Retrieval** — retrieves similar historical customer-support interactions to ground responses.
+2. **Grounded Reply Drafting** — retrieves historically similar AmazonHelp interactions and uses their observed support resolutions as evidence for drafting a response.
-3. **Escalation Decision** — determines whether an interaction should be auto-handled or escalated to a human, with an explicit reason.
+3. **Escalation Decision** — determines whether a request can be auto-handled or should be escalated to a human, with an explicit reason.

+The project emphasizes **evaluation, leakage prevention, grounding, safety, and failure analysis** rather than optimizing a single headline metric.

+---

 ## Selected Brand

 **AmazonHelp (@AmazonHelp)**

-The Customer Support on Twitter dataset was analyzed to identify a suitable brand with sufficient customer-support interactions.
-Customer-to-support conversation pairs were constructed for downstream modeling and retrieval.
+The Customer Support on Twitter dataset was analyzed to identify a brand with sufficient interaction volume and diverse customer-support issues.

-## Intent Taxonomy

-The system uses 11 support intents:

-- `I01_order_delivery`
-- `I02_missing_package`
-- `I03_return`
-- `I04_refund`
-- `I05_wrong_damaged_item`
-- `I06_payment_billing`
-- `I07_account`
-- `I08_prime_subscription`
+After preprocessing and constructing customer-to-support interaction pairs, the selected AmazonHelp subset contained:

+**168,814 historical customer-support interactions**

+AmazonHelp was selected because it provided:

-- `I09_cancellation_modification`
+- Large interaction volume
-- `I10_general_information`
+- Broad support-issue coverage
-- `I11_other_unclear`
+- Repeated resolution patterns

-The `Other/Unclear` category is intentionally retained to avoid forcing ambiguous customer messages into an incorrect specific intent.

-## System Pipeline
+- Sufficient historical responses for retrieval-based grounding

+---

+# 1. Problem Framing

+The objective is to build a measurable prototype for AI-assisted customer support.

+For each incoming customer message:

 ```text
 Customer Message